pauljs/pauljs.github.io/_posts/2015-10-3-How-do-I-Neural-Network-A-Kaggle-Explanation.md

 ```
 git clone https://github.com/Lasagne/Lasagne.git
 ```
   - This may require you to install git.
 Look [here](http://git-scm.com/documentation) if you don't know what git is and [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you need help installing.
-As long as git is installed you don't need to know how to use git for this tutorial.
+As long as git is installed, you don't need to know how to use git for this tutorial.
 Once you have git installed use the above command to get the Lasagne examples

 Go ahead and move into the Lasagne folder by using:
 ```